J2marketing/j2BrandKit/readme.md

 A breakdown of the input:

 The font table can accept as many fonts as are fed into it.
 Each individual font row must look like this: **fontname,fontstyle,fontweight**
-And if you are displaying more than one font variation in a table the input must be seperated by & and would look like this: **fontname,fontstyle,fontweight&&fontname,fontstyle,fontweight**
+And if you are displaying more than one font variation in a table the input must be seperated by | and would look like this: **fontname,fontstyle,fontweight|fontname,fontstyle,fontweight**

 Note the following important info as you set up a font table: